paul-wolf/strgen/README.md

     [\c]{10}(.|_)[\c]{5:10}@[\c]{3:12}.(com|net|org)

-The first name will be from 1 - 10 lower case characters; the last name will be 5-10 characters of lower case letters, each separated by either a dot or underscore.
+The first name will be exactly 10 lower case characters; the last name will be 5-10 characters of lower case letters, each separated by either a dot or underscore.
 The domain name without domain class will be 3 - 12 lower case characters and the domain type will be one of